 Smallholders represent 40% of the total oil palm area and an estimated 35% of the total crude palm oil production in the country.
 Yet they are still quite neglected in the industry’s transition.

 The first challenge they face is at plot level: ageing trees planted in the 80s and 90s now produce less, yields are decreasing, thus directly weakening their income.
 With palm oil accounting for 60% of their income in average, smallholders currently earn just enough to cover their families’ basic needs.
-A field study led by our partner Conservation International , showed that ageing of palms might reduce productivity by 40% in the next ten years if no replanting is undertaken.
+A recent field study showed that ageing palms might reduce productivity by 40% in the next ten years if no replanting is undertaken.
 This might lead to farmers searching for new areas to convert to palm plots, thus threatening the surrounding forests.

 Livelihoods bets on agroforestry and regenerative agriculture

 The project will implement an innovative 360° approach to help farmers regenerate their ageing plantations, restore, and protect surrounding forests.
 But also move to an economic model that will help them earn more from their current plantations, and from new sources of income.

 To achieve this, Livelihoods and its partners will leverage existing dynamics, located at both supplier and government levels.
 The project will amplify Musim Mas initiatives with smallholders: it has been engaged since 2015 in the largest palm oil independent smallholders’ project in Indonesia.
 To date, more than 43,000 farmers have been trained to sustainable land practices thanks to this initiative and 750 independent smallholders have achieved RSPO certification .
 The project aims to reach a wider scale, by accompanying 2,500 smallholders during 10 years.

 Boost farms productivity thanks to regenerative agriculture: